'Localized' Minnesota school plan sets thresholds for reopening

 “As we look to this fall … this is going to be a first day of school unlike any we’ve seen,” Walz said.

 The state’s plan uses state Department of Health tracking of new virus cases as the first hurdle schools must clear to consider reopening.
-Schools could consider full returns to in-person classes if they are in counties with 9 or fewer COVID-19 cases per 10,000 residents over a 14-day period.
+Schools could consider full returns to in-person classes if they are in counties with fewer than 10 COVID-19 cases per 10,000 residents over a 14-day period.

 Schools in counties with higher case counts could attempt to reopen on a more limited basis for full- or part-time classes, with younger students getting priority for in-person instruction.
 Schools in counties with more than 50 cases per 10,000 residents, meanwhile, would likely have to be fully remote.